-The Human Rights Defense Center is a 501(c)(3) non-profit organization that advocates in furtherance of the human rights of people held in U.S. detention facilities.
-This includes people in state and federal prisons, local jails, immigration detention centers, civil commitment facilities, Bureau of Indian Affairs jails, juvenile facilities and military prisons.
-HRDC is one of the few national opponents to the private prison industry and is the foremost advocate on behalf of the free speech rights of publishers to communicate with prisoners and the right of prisoners to receive publications and communications from outside sources.
-HRDC also does significant work around government transparency and accountability issues by filing and litigating public records and Freedom of Information Act (FOIA) cases at the state and federal levels.
+The Human Rights Defense Center advocates in furtherance of the human rights of people held in U.S. prisons, jails, immigration detention centers, civil commitment facilities, Bureau of Indian Affairs jails, juvenile facilities and military prisons.
+HRDC is the foremost advocate on behalf of the free speech rights of those who seek to communicate with prisoners and the right of prisoners to receive publications and other communications from people on the outside.
+HRDC's Prison Phone Justice project helped reduce the rates of